Kenya Army Infantry: History

 In the aftermath of the mutiny and following courts-martial, the 11th Kenya Rifles was disbanded.
 A new battalion, 1st Kenya Rifles, was created entirely from 340 Lanet soldiers who had been cleared of participation in the mutiny by the Kenyan Criminal Investigations Division (CID).

+7 Kenya Rifles was formed in 1969, and 9 Kenya Rifles was formed in 1979.
+15 Kenya Rifles was formed in 1989, and, afterwards, 17 and 19 Kenya Rifles.